minkamanki/phonebook/README.md

    - **Backend API:** Available at [http://localhost:8080/api/contacts](http://localhost:8080/api/contacts).
    - **MySQL:** Runs on port 3306 (data is persisted in a Docker volume).

+## AWS environment

+Build the Docker images locally, tag and push them into AWS Elastic Container Registry (ECR).

+Once your images are in ECR, use AWS Elastic Container Service (ECS) to run your containers.
+Alternatively, you can use Amazon Elastic Kubernetes Service (EKS).

+Benefits to use AWS enviroment are scalability and availability.
+Additionally, it is easy to integrate with other AWS services like load balancers and logging.

 ## Building Without Docker

 If you prefer to run the application components on your local machine: